Engines for Fishing & Work Boats with Displacement Hulls

 - A propeller designer needs to be involved as very often a 4 blade propeller may be required.

-- The trend towards shorter, fatter boats with plenty of horse power calls for a larger naturally aspirated engine to be installed and this is where Beta and our dealers can advise on the most suitable unit including accessories such as PTO, clutched or un-clutched pumps, trolling valves, reduction ratios, hydraulics etc.
+- The trend towards shorter, fatter boats with plenty of horse power calls for a larger engine/s to be installed and this is where Beta Marine and our dealers can advise on the most suitable unit including accessories such as PTO, clutched or un-clutched pumps, trolling valves, reduction ratios, hydraulics etc.